 You love being productive at night

 Finish stressful activities as early as you can.
 If you keep until bedtime, your mind will still be racing when you’re trying to sleep.
 When a bit of late-night work is necessary, take time to wind down before crawling into bed, says Neil Kline, DO, board-certified internist, sleep disorder physician, and representative of American Sleep Association.
 “Instead of doing bills before bedtime or rehashing the day’s events, have a soothing ritual,” he says.
 Try taking a hot shower, meditating, or listening to relaxing music, suggests Dr. Kline.
-Find out if work is burning you out.

 You catch up on sleep during the weekend

 Without enough shuteye, you start building up a “sleep debt” during the week, says W. Christopher Winter, MD, president of the Charlottesville Neurology and Sleep Clinic and author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.
 Sleeping in on the weekend can make up for some of that lost sleep, but too much could mess up your body’s sleep cycle.
 If you stay in bed until noon on Sunday, you’ll be tossing and turning when you crawl in bed that night.
 “You don’t have to make it all back in one big gulp,” says Dr. Winter.
 “Keep an eye out for how you’re going to sleep the next night.”
 There’s nothing wrong with snoozing a couple of extra hours on the weekend, but set an alarm to make sure you don’t overdo it with sleeping, he says.